xivapi/xivapi-ruby/README.md

 ## Usage

 Start by initializing a client.
-You can obtain an API key by creating a new XIVAPI application [here](https://www.xivapi.com/app).
+You can obtain an API key by signing in to XIVAPI [here](https://www.xivapi.com/app).
+The key is available under the Dev Account page after signing in.

 ```rb
 require 'xivapi'